 Davidson Fellows Scholarship Program: This program aims to recognize exceptional students and support them in the fulfillment of their potential.
 It includes categories of science, mathematics and technology, among others.
 The top prize is $50,000.

-Intel International Science and Engineering Fair (ISEF): For high school students only, who must first qualify at an affiliated fair.
+Regeneron International Science and Engineering Fair (ISEF): For high school students only, who must first qualify at an affiliated fair.
 Top prize is a $75,000 scholarship.
 Six high school projects and two to three middle school projects are selected each year at SARSEF to attend this global competition.

 Siemens Westinghouse Competition in Math, Science and Technology: A competition for high school students.
 Top prize is a $100,000 scholarship.

 Team America Rocketry Challenge (TARC): The world’s largest model rocket contest, accepts teams of students in Grades 7-12 from any U.S. school or non-profit youth organization.

 The Junior Science and Humanities Symposia (JSHS): This program invites high school students in Grades 9–12 to conduct an original research investigation in the sciences, engineering or mathematics, and to participate in a regional symposium sponsored by universities or other academic institutions.
 Regional winners proceed to a national competition.

 Young Naturalist Awards: This program from the American Museum of Natural History, and sponsored by Alcoa Corporation, is a research-based essay contest for students in Grades 7-12 to promote participation and communication in science.

 National Citizen Science Opportunity: COVID Near You

 Help researchers at Boston Children’s Hospital and Harvard Medical Center track the COVID-19. https://covidnearyou.org/#!/